surajitbiswas/Landing-page/README.md

 # Landing-page
 Design a landing page from the odin project.
+This is a assignment from "The Odin Project".